 Financial aid awards are given on a first come/first served basis.
 Please submit your paperwork in by required dates.

 The renewal application is similar to the Student Aid Report.
 It contains most of the data you reported on your previous year’s federal aid application.
 Instead of filing a new FAFSA (Free Application for Federal Student Aid), you will only have to edit the information on the renewal application that has changed (i.e. income, grade level, etc.) and answer a few additional questions.

-The renewal application is mailed directly to the student's permanent address by the Department of Education during the month of November.
-If you do not receive one, you will be required to fill out a FAFSA.
-Allow four weeks for processing to meet the University's April 15 deadline.
+The renewal application can be obtained by applying online at www.fafsa.ed.gov and selecting “Fill out a Renewal FAFSA”.
+If you are unable to access your renewal application, you will be required to fill out a FAFSA.
+Please allow four weeks for processing a paper FAFSA to meet the university’s April 15 deadline.

 Note: Any aid awarded to a student is contingent upon WCSU receiving federal and/or state funds.
 Student awards may also be adjusted with the receipt of new financial information during the academic year.
 Financial aid is only awarded to matriculated students who are registered at least half-time (6 credit hours).